 The first panel contains the source file, the target file, and the configuration file.
 The second panel defines the paper format and margins and the output format.
-The third panel defines the innermargins for both bars and the legend.
+The third panel defines the inner margins for both bars and the legend.
 The fourth panel defines the format of the bars, the upper part of the page.
 This panel includes the height of the bars, their distance, line thickness and colour.
 Here it is defined whether the labels and percentage values are shown, and the formatting of the corresponding font.
+The chart can be also shown as pie chart.
 The fifth panel is dedicated to the legend in the lower part of the page.
 The first value gives the percentage of the legend in relation to the page.
 It is followed by the number of columns, the size of the boxes and the font definition of the text.